terminating your office

 Now that you have a clear understanding of the permissions and restrictions outlined in your rental agreement regarding early termination.
 It’s time to schedule a meeting with your landlord.

 During this meeting, articulate the reasons behind your consideration of termination and discuss potential options in reaching a mutual agreement.
 It’s essential to note that if the landlord is unwilling to reclaim premises, they cannot be compelled to do so.
-If the landlord rejects the termination proposal, the rental agreement must remain in effect.
+If the landlord rejects the termination proposal, the rental agreement remains in effect.

 Find a Replacement For Your Office Space

 Consider proposing to locate a replacement tenant and manage the transition process.
-Your real estate agent might already have a company in their network actively seeking an office space similar to yours.
+Your real estate agent might already have a company in their network seeking an office space similar to yours.
 And they could be interested to assume the lease under the existing terms.
 Ensure you secure your landlord’s complete approval before commencing any advertising or proceedings in the property market.
 Be prepared to cover an agency fee associated with securing a new tenant.

 Explore Subletting a Portion of Your Office Instead of Terminating the Lease

 Having a trusted commercial real estate agent by your side is highly recommended in such scenarios.
-These situations are not rare, and an experienced agent should provide solutions that may not be apparent to you.

 For additional information or assistance with your office space search in Malta, reach out to us at info@officemarket.mt or +356 7949 5969.